ABC Radio News, top of the hour, talking about all of what the positive job outlook.

 And I believe the country's tired of Obama.

-In fact, the politico has a story today, the not so great communicator.
+In fact, the Politico has a story today, the not-so-great communicator.

-It's it's not just Carol Costello who's worried about Obama's speech tonight because he doesn't do as well indoors.
+It's not just Carol Costello who's worried about Obama's speech tonight because he doesn't do as well indoors.

-The politico has a story here that they actually say Obama hasn't given a good speech since he was elected.
+The Politico has a story here that they actually say Obama hasn't given a good speech since he was elected.

 They spend too much time figuring out what to put on the teleprompter instead of how to govern make decisions.